arangodb/docs/site/content/http/documents/document-working-with-documents.md

         required: false
         description: |+
-          Return additionally the complete previous revision of the changed documents under the attribute *old* in the result.
+          Return additionally the complete previous revision of the changed documents under the attribute `old` in the result.
         in: query
       - name: returnNew
         schema:
           type: boolean
         required: false
         description: |+
-          Return additionally the complete new documents under the attribute *new* in the result.
+          Return additionally the complete new documents under the attribute `new` in the result.
         in: query
+      - name: silent
+        schema:
+          type: boolean
+        required: false
+        description: |+
+          If set to `true`, an empty object is returned as response if all document operations succeed.
+No meta-data is returned for the updated documents.
+If at least one operation raises an error, an array with the error object(s) is returned.
+          You can use this option to save network traffic but you cannot map any errors to the inputs of your request.
+        in: query
       responses:
         '201':
           description: |2+
-            is returned if *waitForSync* was *true* and operations were processed.
+            is returned if `waitForSync` was `true` and operations were processed.
         '202':
           description: |2+
-            is returned if *waitForSync* was *false* and operations were processed.
+            is returned if `waitForSync` was `false` and operations were processed.
         '400':
           description: |2+
             is returned if the body does not contain a valid JSON representation